edavis10/convert-kit-migration/README.md

 Migration of subscribers to convert kit.

-1. x Add a import-drip tag
+1. Add a import-drip tag
 2. Import all tags - create_tags.rb
   - Skip Read tags
 3. Create CSV exports for each tag